glenlong/wedding/src/content/posts/wedding-speech-benefits.md

 The answer is: Research.

-It could be as simple as sitting down with a notepad and searching your memories for incidents and stories relating to the bride or groom
+It could be as simple as sitting down with a notepad and searching your memories for incidents and stories relating to the Bride or Groom

 Or it could mean digging through old photo albums, text messages or Facebook posts.